astrieanna/dropbox444/README.txt

 600.444: Assignment 1
-Team #
+Team #7
 Josh Smith, Leah Hanson, Matt Morris
 February 27, 2012

-Incomplete:
-    Negative Feedback to User
-    Handling of spaces in folder/file names

 Server runs on port 8787 by default.

-We are using: Tornado, Curtain, httplib2, and Tkinter.
+We are using: Tornado, Curtain, httplib2, urllib, and Tkinter.
 Python version should be 2.7+

 The server looks for the user directory and .passwd file in the same directory as it is run.